 Third-party patch management in WSUS

 WSUS is a simple, efficient, and reliable solution that provides centralized management of all Microsoft updates in your enterprise at no additional cost.
 But is everything rainbows and butterflies with WSUS?
-Definitely not.
-WSUS has one major drawback, which is that it doesn’t offer support for third-party patching.
+Not.
+WSUS has one major drawback: it doesn’t offer support for third-party patching.

 With cyberattacks increasingly targeting third-party applications, failing to patch the vulnerabilities in these applications can be a real threat to any enterprise.

-Its reliability and ease of use makes Patch Connect Plus the perfect partner to WSUS.
-Start your 30-day, free trial Patch Connect Plus now!
+Its reliability and ease of use make Patch Connect Plus the perfect partner for WSUS.
+Start your 30-day free trial Patch Connect Plus now!

 Resources – Patch Management

 - SCCM WSUS Cleanup – Fix SCCM Scan Timeout Errors

 - SCCM Third-Party Software Updates Setup Step by Step Guide Post Video Guide